NishantKumar-007/backend-engineer-assessment/README.md

 temporal server start-dev
 ```

-and then run the application using the following command or using your IDE.
+and then run the application using the following command at project source or using your IDE.

 ```sh
 gradlew bootRun